 Kotatsu table

 Hello again!
-It is the blog How Unique Japan to televise some Japanese information!
+It is the blog: How Unique Japan.
+We always share some Japanese information!

-Many Japanese people used this heating equipment/table in the old times as a smooth family-ship proofing, not only for warming.
+Many Japanese people used this heating equipment (table) in the old times.

 What is the Kotatsu table?